ProactiveProgrammers/intersection-algorithms-solution/README.md

 - Use the `cd` command to change into the directory for this repository.
 - Specifically, you can change into the program directory by typing `cd square`.
 - Install the dependencies for the project by typing `poetry install`.
-- Run the program in its two different modes by typing:
+- Run the program in with both algorithms by typing:
+  - `poetry run intersection --number 1000 --maximum 25 --profile --approach TupleSingle`
+  - `poetry run intersection --number 1000 --maximum 25 --profile --approach TupleDouble`
-  - `poetry run square --approach for --directory input --file numbers.txt`
+  - `poetry run intersection --number 1000 --maximum 25 --profile --approach ListSingle`
-  - `poetry run square --approach while --directory input --file numbers.txt`
+  - `poetry run intersection --number 1000 --maximum 25 --profile --approach ListDouble`
+  - Please note that these are not the only configurations you should try for your experiment
-  - Please note that the program will not work unless you add the required source code at the designated `TODO` markers.
+  - Please note that the program will not work unless you add the required source code
+  - Please refer to the `writing/reflection.md` file for all ways to run the program
+  - Please refer to the course web site for more details about this project's configurations
 - Confirm that the program is producing the expected output by looking in the appropriate section of the project description on the Proactive Programmers web site.